Black gold (politics): Kuomintang

+At the local level, electoral oversight efforts produced similarly mixed outcomes.
+For example, during the March 1994 county and municipal council speaker elections, allegations of vote-buying and electoral violence were widespread.
+The Kuomintang (KMT)-endorsed candidates largely prevailed, prompting opposition parties and media to criticize the process.
+Senior KMT figures such as Yu Kuo-hua and Hau Pei-tsun also expressed concern during party meetings, resulting in a large-scale anti-corruption and vote-buying campaign led by the Ministry of Justice.
+Ma Ying-jeou, serving at the time as Minister of Justice, publicly pledged three times that he would resign if the campaign failed.
+The operation ultimately led to 320 councilors being prosecuted, with 277 convicted at first instance.
+The campaign temporarily improved electoral integrity, and in the following year’s Legislative Yuan elections, vote-buying declined in information-rich regions, although it persisted in some rural counties.

+Despite these measures, internal resistance within the KMT and local councils remained significant.
+Some provincial councils, including those in Pingtung, Kaohsiung, Chiayi, and Hualien, convened emergency sessions to avoid compliance with subpoenas and to obstruct review of additional budgets.
+KMT provincial officials publicly cautioned that the crackdown could weaken the party’s local base and endanger candidate prospects.
+Meanwhile, organized crime continued to intervene violently in elections.
+Government statistics indicate that in the 1990 local elections for legislators and county magistrates, violent incidents occurred in fifteen counties and cities (65% of Taiwan’s 23 administrative regions), including murder, assault, arson, kidnapping, intimidation, and extortion of candidates or campaign staff.
+Specific cases included shootings, assaults, and deaths of local councilors and representatives in Changhua, Yunlin, Chiayi, and Tainan, among others.

+Additionally, vote manipulation and financial interference took many forms, including direct vote-buying by local agents (“樁腳買票”), indirect vote-buying, and organized banquets for voters, among at least eleven documented methods of electoral corruption.

+Democratic Progress Party

 The Democratic Progressive Party (DPP) gained considerable support in the 1990s through its reform agenda, even from those opposed to the DPP position on Taiwanese independence.
 President Chen Shui-bian, former Taipei mayor, was noted for his attempts to clamp down on black gold throughout his career.
 However, Chen's presidential administration has been criticized, including by former colleagues and supporters, for exploiting their control of government for personal wealth in, a typical black-gold manner.
 Former DPP party leader Hsu Hsin-liang has criticized Chen in a public speech for betraying the ideals of the DPP after coming to power.
-After a series of high-profile corruption scandals, public support for DPP diminished in the 2005 "Three-in-One" election.
+After a series of high-profile corruption scandals, public support for DPP diminished in 2005 Taiwanese local elections.
 Campaigning on a "save Taiwan from corruption" platform, the KMT-led pan-blue coalition won 16 of 23 county and town offices and became the majority party at the local level.
 Chen was charged with corruption after stepping down as president in 2008.